 Do not just sit with your phone when there are dishes in the sink.
 Remember that the baby needs attention when the mother is busy doing laundry.
 The fact that you are all involved from the early stages of the baby’s growth, your wife feels appreciated and loved.

 2. Go out and have fun

-Mothers tend to forget they also need to take care of themselves.
-Sponsor your wife a makeover as you stay behind to babysit or take care of the child.
-That break rejuvenates her to prevent postpartum depression.
+That break can help her surviving parenthood and rejuvenate her to prevent postpartum depression.
 The emotional fulfillment because of the thought of a caring partner strengthens your love despite the new family patterns.

 4. Join online and physical support groups for strength

 When you are a first-time parent, you might wonder, what parenthood feels like, or why is parenting so hard.